Robert1991/docker-update-sensor/README.md

 ## Usage

 The web service only offers one endpoint you can communicate with using HTTP GET.
-It will tell you if there is a new latest image for your running docker container.
+It will tell you if there is a new latest image for the docker container image you previously pulled from docker hub.
 If your image name is e.g. "home-assistant/homeassistant" and the docker update sensor is running on a server "home-server" with exposed port 8080, request and response would look like this:

 ```bash